OpenLiveWriter/OpenLiveWriter/docs/MAC-VIABILITY-ASSESSMENT.md

 > a Picture Properties dialog (alt/title, Link To none/source/URL, alignment,
 > margins, border width/color).
 Crop/effects/contrast/watermark/tilt stay
 > disabled pending a pixel-baking (SkiaSharp) pass.
+> **Status addendum 5 (2026-07-26, same branch):** the pixel-baking slice of
+> P1-2 is **addressed**: `ImageEditorService` (SkiaSharp, pure/headless) bakes
+> 90° rotate (CW/CCW), crop (numeric X/Y/W/H dialog with preview), and the
+> Black & White / Sepia color-matrix effects into the pixels; the shell
+> decodes the selected image's data-URI (or fetches web pictures proxy-aware),
+> bakes, and re-embeds as a PNG data-URI via the bridge's
+> `replaceSelectedImageSrc` (size keep/swap/set, CSS transform cleared).
+> Tilt/watermark/contrast/recolor galleries stay disabled by design.
 > **Status addendum 4 (2026-07-22, same branch):** the pragmatic slice of P1-3
 > is **addressed**: the Blog Account tab's "Use Theme" (per-account persisted
 > toggle) and "Update Theme" (forced re-harvest) buttons are live, and Preview